Physical theatre: Modern physical theatre

 Barrault was a member of Michel Saint-Denis's company, alongside Antonin Artaud.
 Artaud has also been highly influential in shaping what has become known as physical theatre.
 Artaud rejected the primacy of the text and suggested a theatre in which the proscenium arch is disposed of to have a more direct relationship with the audience.

 Eastern theatre traditions have influenced some practitioners who have then influenced physical theatre.
 A number of Oriental traditions have a high level of physical training, and are visual masterpieces.
 The Japanese Noh tradition, in particular, has often been often upon.
 The energy and visual nature of Balinese theatre fascinated Antonin Artaud and he wrote extensively on it.
 Noh has been important for many practitioners including Lecoq, who based his neutral mask on the calm mask of Noh.
 Jerzy Grotowski, Peter Brook, Jacques Copeau and Joan Littlewood have all been consciously influenced by Noh.
 Alongside contemporary western practitioners, certain Japanese theatre practitioners were influenced by their own traditions.
 Tadashi Suzuki drew partly on Noh and his students and collaborators have disseminated his highly physical training into the west.
 This has particularly happened through Anne Bogart's collaboration with him, and the simultaneous training of her actors in both the Viewpoints method and Suzuki training.
 As well as Suzuki, the Butoh Movement, which originated from Tatsumi Hijikata and Kazuo Ohno contained elements of Noh imagery and physicality.
 Butoh, again, has been influencing Western practitioners in recent years, and has certain similarities with Lecoq's mime training in terms of ideas (impression and consequential embodiment of imagery, use of mask, etc.)

-Besides a gradual infusion of ideas from outside the Western theatre tradition, influences have arisen from within in theatre as well starting with Konstantin Stanislavski.
+Besides a gradual infusion of ideas from outside the Western theatre tradition, influences have arisen from within theatre as well starting with Konstantin Stanislavski.
 Later in life, Stanislavski began to reject his own ideas of naturalism, and started to pursue ideas relating to the physical body in performance.
 Meyerhold and Grotowski developed these ideas and began to develop actor training that included a very high level of physical training.
 Peter Brook influenced and developed this work.

 Contemporary dance has added significantly to this mix, starting particularly with Rudolf von Laban.
 Laban developed a way of looking at movement outside codified dance, and was instrumental in envisioning and creating movement not just for dancers but for actors as well.
 Later on, the Tanzteater of Pina Bausch and others looked at the relationship between dance and theatre.
 In America, the postmodern dance movement of the Judson Church Dance also began to influence theatre practitioners, as their suggestions for movement and somatic training are equally accessible for those with dance training as those with theatre training.
 Indeed, Steve Paxton taught theatre students at Dartington College of Arts and other institutions.